Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Headaches, backaches, or swollen, tender, painful breasts

 - More tired than usual or trouble sleeping

 How is PMS diagnosed?

-- Your caregiver will ask about your symptoms.
-Use a diary or calendar to keep a record of your menstrual cycle each month.
-This record should include the dates that your periods start and stop.
+- Your healthcare provider will ask about your symptoms.
+Keep a record of your menstrual cycle each month.
+Include the dates that your periods start and stop.
 Also include your symptoms, such as mood changes and changes in your body.
 Write down if your symptoms were mild, moderate, or severe.
-Record your symptoms for at least 2 of your monthly periods so your caregiver can check for any patterns.
+Record your symptoms for at least 2 of your monthly periods so your provider can check for any patterns.

 How is PMS treated?